OpenTranslationBible/open-bible/en-GB/01.Genesis/md/genesis-21.md

 After making a covenant at Beersheba, Abimelech and Phicol, the commander of his army, returned to the land of the Philistines.

 ## Genesis 21:33
-Abraham planted a tamarisk tree in Beersheba, and there he called on the name of the Lord, the Everlasting God.
+Abraham established a tamarisk tree in Beersheba, and there he invoked the name of the Lord, the Everlasting God.

 ## Genesis 21:34
 And Abraham resided in the land of the Philistines for a long period.